 Who we are:

-PlaneTree Health Library's mission is to guide the public to trustworthy, accurate, and free health and medical information.
-Based in Silicon Valley, it is an independent nonprofit online patient and consumer health library.
+PlaneTree Health Library's mission is to guide the public to free, trustworthy, and accurate health and medical information.
+Based in Silicon Valley, it is an independent, nonprofit, online patient and consumer health library.
 Information and programs are offered to the public free of charge.

 We believe that when informed, people can make better choices about their health, can better advocate for themselves and their loved ones, and can more easily partner with their health care providers for better outcomes.
 Expert librarians select and provide links on our websites to the most trustworthy and accurate medical information that is freely available.
 In our programs we provide context for that information, and teach how to spot fake news and identify bias so that people can be more educated consumers of health information.